 Basic research is also at the heart of Ryan’s work at UC Berkeley; funded for three years to research anything he wants, he is studying the way different types of sensory nerve cells arise from the single cell in which life begins.
 “In the same way that science at large builds a sense of wonder and promise in the world, we’re trying to build that with beer,” Ryan says.
 And the timing, in his view, is perfect.
 “The IPA was the engine behind the last wave of craft beer.
 There’s some undiscovered flavor combination out there that will be so approachable, so riffable, that it will drive the next great expansion in beer.”

 In the end, any pursuit of new flavors necessarily involves both science and art.
-Jon Conner, owner of Conner Fields Brewing and co-owner of the Haul gastropub in Grants Pass, Oregon, calls the two principles the inseparable yin and yang of brewing.
+Jon Conner, owner of Conner Fields Brewing and the Haul gastropub in Grants Pass, Oregon, calls the two principles the inseparable yin and yang of brewing.
 For his part, Conner inclines more to the art side (he started his career as a three-dimensional artist and sculptor), but he studies brewing’s biochemistry constantly.
 In the balance between control and letting go, Conner says, “is where really incredible things happen.”

 The Method guys wouldn’t argue with Conner.
 And science hasn’t always saved them from brewing blunders.
 Robert remembered one particular experiment, a Mai Tai Stout, that went terribly awry.
 He took some shortcuts, throwing chunks of lime into the boil rather than lime zest, and making a quick-and-dirty almond flavoring with almond milk instead of real almond syrup.
 The limes went bitter and the milk curdled.
 Robert hasn’t yet mustered the spirit to retry it with better methods.
 “Still recovering from that one,” he said.
 “That wound is still fresh.”